id-studiolab/idea-arduino/docs/README.md

 Dieter Vandoren & Aadjan van der Helm

 ## DID YOU FIND ERRORS OR HAVE SUGGESTIONS ON HOW TO MAKE THIS VIDEO CLASS BETTER?
-Please open an issue on the repository and help us improve the materials for the future students of this course.
+Please open an issue on the GitHub repository and help us improve the materials for the future students of this course.